 Maybe you want an easier way to organize your assessment materials like your performance assessment checklists and running records.
 That way you have the convenience of reviewing student data from a comfy chair or couch without lugging around a pile of papers and can skip the process of filing papers away in a cabinet somewhere.
 It makes student data so much more accessible and easy to manage.

 Or maybe you need to mix things up in your classroom more to better reach your students.
 Adding a digital element will help with that!
 Students enjoy doing digital word work.

 Should students be using regular readers and flipping those pages?
 Absolutely.
 Is it ok to incorporate some digital readers here and there.
 Of course.
 When going digital in guided reading, you get to find your happy medium of using digital and non-digital guided reading materials.
 Also, there is room to switch things up if you feel you need to make some changes to how you do your guided reading to maximize the time you have with your students and with teaching them how to read.

 Integrating tech into your guided reading will enhance your guided reading lessons, no doubt.
 It also makes it easy for differentiating instruction to meet all your students’ learning needs.

-That is why I created a guided reading bundle that is 100% digital and 100% printable.
+That is why I created a guided reading bundle that is fully printable and digital.
 That way, teachers can pick and choose what to use digitally and what not to use to best fit their class.
 This massive size bundle is packed full with more than you need to teach guided reading for levels AA-D!
 That way, students don’t have to repeat the same word work activities.
 You will not run out with this bundle.
 It includes everything, but the books.
 That means lesson plans, reading strategy posters and anchor charts, word work activities, phonemic awareness activities, assessments, trackers, and so much more!
 You will even know when to move your students up with this resource very clearly.
 You can pick what to use digitally and what to not use digitally.

 This resource follows best practices for guided reading too!